MV-GH/vsc-drama-support/README.md

 linter: rules: resgr, empty lines
 ## quirks in DRAMA:
  - Allows RESGR with negative numbers (acts as positive), no arguments (does not reserve any memory space)
- - Allows empty lines to be compiled, errors ofc at runtime, should skip or error at compile time
  - Allows numbers to prefixed with a plus sign, except when a sign is already used
  - doens't check the dot for the mode thus allows you to put any character there (except space)
  - Allows labels to defined as keywords, thus allowing labels to shadow keywords,